MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-site-discovery.md

 13. Repeat steps 11 through 12 for **DataSet2**, **DataSet3**, and **DataSet4**.
 14. In the **Home** tab of the ribbon, select the **Run** button to test the report.
-15. Save the report.
-16. Close Microsoft Report Builder.
+15. Save the report and close Microsoft Report Builder.
-17. Rename the file to **Site Discovery.rdl**
+17. Rename the report file to **Site Discovery.rdl**

 ### Configure the ActiveX sample report